 Non-Residential

-Our non-residential internships are open for high school or college students who are able to find their own housing accommodations in the Marin County area.
-Non-residential internships can be arranged to accommodate commitments for 1-5 days a week at our headquarters in Olema, California depending on availability.
+Our non-residential internships are open for high school or college students who are able to find their own housing accommodations in the Marin and Galveston County area.
+Non-residential internships can be arranged to accommodate commitments for 5-10 hours a week in Galveston, Texas or 1-5 days a week at our headquarters in Olema, California depending on availability.

-If a non-residential internship is not listed above, but you have specific skills you would like to use to save marine species, please submit your resume and cover letter to info@seaturtles.org, clearly indicating your area of interest and your non-residential status.
+If a non-residential internship is not listed above, but you have specific skills you would like to use to save marine species, please submit your resume and cover letter to info@seaturtles.org, clearly indicating your area of interest, location and your non-residential status.